Skip to content

 It would be wonderful to think we could get everything we need during pregnancy from our food.
 There are many reasons why that's not the case these days – poor eating habits, large-scale agriculture that takes nutrients from the soil, food transportation, and as explained, during pregnancy, moms need more nutrients to support the baby’s growth.

-It is so important for the mother to eat an optimal diet, and it’s not just about taking a pill.
-It is extremely important that mothers understand that they can't just eat a bad diet and take prenatal vitamins and prenatal fish oil.
+It is so important for the mother to eat a varied whole food diet, and it’s not just about supplementation.
+It is extremely important that mothers understand that they can't just eat a bad diet and take prenatal vitamins and prenatal DHA.
 Mothers must eat an optimal diet as well as supplement with vitamins and anything else that doctors recommend, such as a probiotics supplement.
 A good diet is so important because you are getting a full profile of nutrition from meats, fruits, and vegetables, which work together synergistically.
-They feed the gut microbiome and help the digestive system, which is what we want for a very healthy pregnancy.
+They feed the gut microbiome and help the digestive system, which is what we suggest for a very healthy pregnancy.